jvictorjs/telegram-clone/README.md

 Telegram is one of the most used messaging apps in the World. https://www.statista.com/statistics/258749/most-popular-global-mobile-messenger-apps/

-As of September 2022, it has surpassed 700 milion users.
+As of September 2022, it has surpassed 700 million users.
-It is open source and has really good API documetation.
+It is open source and has really good API documentation.

 > "Telegram has public APIs with which developers can access the same functionality as Telegram's official apps to build their own messaging applications.
 > ...